 The Scheme Participant section of our website provides more information.

 To become accredited under the PDRS you need to be approved by IPART, as the Scheme Administrator.
 You must submit an application that will be assessed by the Scheme Administrator against certain eligibility criteria.
 Only accredited certificate providers are able to create Peak Reduction Certificates.
-Our Application pathways page has more information about how to become accredited as as ACP in the PDRS.
+Our Becoming an ACP in the PDRS page has more information about how to become accredited.

 Certificate creation requirements are set out in the PDRS Rule.
-See our Method Guide for the Reducing Demand Using Efficiency sub method for more information about certificate creation requirements.
+See our PDRS Method Guide for more information about certificate creation requirements.

 Audits will continue to be a compliance tool used within the schemes.
 Auditors that are currently members of the Audit Services Panel for the ESS will be able to complete audits under the PDRS.
 See the PDRS Auditors page for more information on how to join the Audit Services Panel.